Heart valve surgery is used to repair or replace diseased heart valves.

 It is very important to take steps to prevent valve infections.
 You may need to take antibiotics before dental work and other invasive procedures.

 The success rate of heart valve surgery is high.
-The operation can ease symptoms and help you live longer.
+The operation can relieve your symptoms and prolong your life.

 Mechanical heart valves do not often fail.
-However, blood clots can develop on man-made valves.
+However, blood clots can develop on these valves.
 If a blood clot forms, you may have a stroke.
 Bleeding can occur, but this is rare.
+Tissue valves last an average of 12 to 15 years, depending on the type of valve.
+Long-term use of blood thinning medicine is most often not needed with tissue valves.

-There is always a risk of infection.
+There is always a risk for infection.
 Talk to your doctor before having any type of medical procedure.

 The clicking of mechanical heart valves may be heard in the chest.
 This is normal.